Beyond Accuracy: Evaluating Posterior Fidelity of Diffusion Inverse Solvers: Introduction

 We call this phenomenon the \textit{Accuracy Trap}.
-As illustrated in Fig.~\ref{fig:misleading}, relying solely on point accuracy metrics (\eg, PSNR) can fundamentally mischaracterize posterior samplers.
+As illustrated in Fig.~\ref{fig:abs}, relying solely on point accuracy metrics (\eg PSNR) can fundamentally mischaracterize posterior samplers.
 For instance, an off-posterior reconstruction $\hat{x}_2$ may achieve a higher PSNR than a posterior-plausible reconstruction $\hat{x}_3$ simply because $\hat{x}_2$ happens to be closer to the ground-truth $x^*$.
-Moreover, different PnPDP solvers can exhibit qualitatively different uncertainty behaviors.
-Some solvers produce well-dispersed samples that largely reflect the posterior uncertainty, some generate a mixture of posterior-plausible and off-posterior samples, and others collapse to nearly deterministic outputs.
-Consequently, robust uncertainty quantification (UQ) is not an optional add-on, but a prerequisite for deploying PnPDP solvers in risk-sensitive scientific applications.
+Moreover, different DISs can exhibit qualitatively different uncertainty behaviors.
+Some solvers may produce well-dispersed samples that largely reflect the posterior uncertainty, some may generate a mixture of posterior-plausible and off-posterior samples, and others may collapse to nearly deterministic outputs.
+Consequently, robust uncertainty quantification (UQ) is not an optional add-on, but a prerequisite for deploying DIS methods in risk-sensitive scientific applications.